mxomasuku/blog_portfolio/content/blog/ios-android-firebase-errors.md

 ### Fix:

-This error is caused by a mismatch between Flutter’s configured NDK version and Firebase’s minimum required NDK version.
+This error is caused by a mismatch between Flutter's configured NDK version and Firebase's minimum required NDK version.

 Open: `android/app/build.gradle.kts`